phiryll/lexy/README.md

 Provide an alternate encoder/decoder that omits type information.
 This can be used if you know the exact type of what you're decoding.
-Note that instances of different types will necessarily be unordered with respect to each other if you omit type information, and range queries on a heterogeneous data set could return multiple types.
+Note that instances of different types will necessarily be unordered with respect to each other if you omit type information, and a range query on a heterogeneous data set could return multiple types.

 Provide some mechanism to handle user-defined types.
 The user would